renatops2/dworklight-testapp/README.md

 Manual installation procedure:

 1. Install this project into your Worklight Studio workspace by cloning from github
-	- cd ~/dev/workspace
+	- `cd ~/dev/workspace`  (or wherever your workspace is located)
-	- git clone git://github.com/kfbishop/dworklight-testapp.git
+	- `git clone git://github.com/kfbishop/dworklight-testapp.git`
 2. Import the new project into Worklight Studio
 	- File > Import > Existing project into Workspace
 	- Select root directory of ~/dev/workspace/dworklight-testapp